Constitution of Iran: Article 38 (Torture is forbidden)

 "All forms of torture for the purpose of extracting confession or acquiring information are forbidden.
 Compulsion of individuals to testify, confess, or take an oath is not permissible; and any testimony, confession, or oath obtained under duress is devoid of value and credence.
 Violation of this article is liable to punishment in accordance with the law."

-Comment: Torture in the Islamic Republic

-Videotaped confessions and "ideological recantations" by opponents of the regime are very common on Iranian broadcast television.
-The government denies using torture (shekanjeh) to elicit these statements, but Human Rights Watch calls torture and other ill-treatment "widespread and systematic" in Iran.

-Historian Ervand Abrahamian describes on way the government has found to skirt the explicit ban on torture and coerced confessions in the Constitution, by using Ta'zir or "Discretionary Punishment" of up to 74 lashes for lying to authorities.

-The prisoners are asked questions.
-If their answers are not satisfactory, they can be lawfully whipped for `lying`.
-In theory, this punishment should come after a proper law court has found them guilty of perjury.
-But the line between interrogation and trial is hazy as the same clerics wear three different turbans – prosecutor, judge, and interrogator.

-"The new regime has often told UN delegations that ta'zir should not be equated with torture because it is sanctioned by the sharia and administered by qualified magistrates."

 Article 39

 Any violation of the honor and dignity of a person arrested, detained, imprisoned or exiled in accordance with the law is prohibited and punishable.

 Article 40

 No one may turn the exercise of their rights into a means of harming others or violating public interests.

 Article 41

 Iranian citizenship is an inalienable right of every Iranian, and the government cannot deprive any Iranian of this right unless he or she requests it or takes the citizenship of another country.

 Article 42

 Foreign nationals can acquire Iranian citizenship within the limits of the law, and the revocation of their citizenship is possible if another state accepts them as citizens or they themselves request it.